Jashana20/hogwarts-london-web-010620/README.md

 ## Project goals:

-* create an index displaying all hog tiles
+* create an index displaying all hog tiles DONE
-* render each hog name and picture in a tile
+* render each hog name and picture in a tile DONE
-* show the hog's details upon a user's click
+* show the hog's details upon a user's click DONE
-* filter the hogs that are greased
+* filter the hogs that are greased DONE
 * sort the hogs based on name
 * sort the hogs based on weight